Cornflakes? For dinner? Yes, please.

 Baking the chicken on a cooling rack set inside a rimmed baking sheet optimizes heat circulation so that you get that 360-degree crunch.
 After 40 minutes in a 400-degree oven, the coating is nice and crisp—and the effects of the buttermilk soak stave off any fears of dry meat.

-Next time you’re craving fried chicken but don’t want to deal with a vat of bubbling oil, reach for this recipe.
+Next time you’re craving fried chicken but don’t want to deal with a vat of bubbling oil, oven-fry it.
 I know it’s not exactly the same, but it’s a heck of a lot easier.